jasn17/CPSC-3720/final/study-guide.md

 #### Postman
 - Define & Design Testing phases
-	- Enables “shift-left” testing through collection-based automated tests and continuous integration via Newman.
+	- refine user-story acceptance criteria
-	- Promotes parallel development by decoupling front-end and back-end using mocks and examples.
+	- parallel development by decoupling front-end and back-end using mocks and examples.
-	- Fosters shared workspaces for cross-functional collaboration on API design and validation.
+	- shared workspaces for cross-functional collaboration on API design and validation.

 #### Git
 - Development phase